nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 - `status=free` specifies that only free slots will be returned.
 Note: the slot status value of `free` SHALL be specified, other slot status values are not permitted.

-- `_include=Slot:schedule` specifies that associated Schedule resources are returned.
+- `_include=Slot:schedule` specifies that associated schedule resources are returned.

 The following parameters MAY be included to minimise the number of API calls required to prepare an appointment booking: